 Pro Carpet Cleaning Tip #1: Vacuum, Vacuum, Vacuum

-One of the best things you can do to protect and keep your carpet clean is to vacuum frequently.
+One of the best things you can do to protect and keep your carpet clean is too.
 For example, oily dirt tends to attract more oily dirt.
 The less of it that’s on your carpet, the longer your carpet lasts.
 For the best result, our expert recommends that you should “vacuum your entrance areas and high-traffic areas twice a week to keep it clean.”
 You can vacuum the remainder of your carpeting at least once a week.
 Every second or third week you vacuum, make sure to clean the edges of the room, and under your furniture.
 This way, you will ensure that dirt pushed under tables and couches, and into the corners of the room, won’t stay and dirty up the surrounding areas.

 What is the best vacuuming technique?
 Our expert reminds us that “it’s not a race.”
 Instead, you should “vacuum slowly enough to get out as much dirt as you can.”
 As the expert explains, “slower passes remove ground-in dirt more effectively than several fast passes.”
 For low-traffic areas, one good pass is usually enough.
 Do two or more slow passes over higher-traffic areas.
 Also, you should check the bag or dirt cup and filter.
 In fact, a full dirt cup or bag, or clogged filter, can cut a vacuum’s suction power in half.
 “This is one of the biggest reasons bag-less vacuums stop working- people don’t bother to change the filters.”
 Replace or wash (if possible) the filters on bag-less vacuums every three months.
 For bagged vacuums, replace the vacuum bags when they are three-quarters full.